adonisjs/v6-docs/content/docs/experimental/inertia.md

   7. Add the correct vite plugin to compile your frontend framework in the `vite.config.ts` file.

-  8. Add a dumb route `/inertia` in your `start/routes.ts` file to render the home page with Inertia
+  8. Add a dumb route at `/` in your `start/routes.ts` file to render the home page with Inertia as an example.

 5. Install packages based on the selected frontend framework.